-All implants and instruments are supplied NON-STERILE.
-Prior to use, all implants and instruments should be placed in the instrumentation / implant case which will be either wrapped in an FDA cleared sterilization wrap or placed in a rigid sterilization container and placed in the autoclave for sterilization by the hospital using one of the following recommended cycles.
+The implants are supplied NON-STERILE.
+The non-sterile devices are to be sterilized by steam sterilization per ISO 17665.
+Prior to use, Implants should be placed in the container which will be either wrapped in an FDA cleared sterilization wrap or placed in a rigid sterilization container and placed in the autoclave for sterilization by the hospital using one of the following recommended cycles.

-METHOD CYCLE TEMPERATURE EXPOSURE TIME Steam Gravity 270°F (132°C) 15Minutes (Dry time, 30Minutes) Steam Pre- Vacuum 270°F (132°C) 4Minutes (Dry time, 30Minutes)
+METHOD CYCLE TEMPERATURE EXPOSURE TIME Steam Gravity 270°F (132°C) 15Minutes (Dry time, 30Minutes) Steam Pre-Vacuum 270°F (132°C) 4Minutes (Dry time, 30Minutes)

-Implants previously implanted should not be re-used.
-Inspect visually for damage or contamination by biological residue.
+All implants are intended for SINGLE USE ONLY and should not be reused under any circumstances.
+Implants should not be reused.
+Inspect visually for damage or contamination by biological reside.
 If damage or biological residue is observed on the implant, it must be discarded.